kaych26/kimage/README.md

 ## Unit Testing:
 Tool used: Jest

-- At root directory: In 'main.js', uncommnet the last line (exports).
+- In file ./kimage/src/main.js, uncommnet the last line (exports).
 The export is commented out to run js website.
 Further research is needed to handle the export.

-- At root directory -> run 'npm test'
+- At root directory ./kimage -> run 'npm test'

 ## Wireframes
 ![kImage Wireframe Design](./asset/kImage.png)